hasameli/foghorn/docs/foghorn-whitepaper.md

 Fourth, the greylister's whitelist should be populated with the local domain (to facilitate proper lookups) and any known-good domains for which immediate resolution is required; likewise, the blacklist should be populated with any known-bad domains that you wish to block.

 Fifth, some baselining of your existing DNS traffic will be needed in order to populate the greylist.
-At this time, there is no provision within the application to do so (though this functionality is being planned); accordingly, copying existing DNS traffic from your network to the inbound network connection of the greylister for at least 24 hours will be required.
-This can be accomplished via a SPAN or mirror port, or by a temporary iptables or similar rule in the case of a UNIX-type resolver tee-ing the appropriate traffic to the greylister.
+Baselining mode can be toggled by sending SIGUSR1 to the greylisting process.

 ## Limitations